 3. Forgive someone.

-Whether for a small injustice, a snap judgement, or hurtful words, choose to let it go.
+Whether for a small injustice, a snap judgment, or hurtful words, choose to let it go.
 Things beyond your control that eat away at your own peace of mind and happiness have no business being harbored.
 Holding onto resentments tears away at relationships in ways that are often far more damaging than the injustice itself.

 4. Forgive yourself.